- Share this article on Facebook

 The third installment in the blockbuster Halloween horror franchise is on course to take in $10 million more than last year’s Paranormal Activity 2, which opened to $40.7 million.
-It’s rare for a threequel to score bigger numbers than the two preceeding pics, and is a testament to the originality of the Paranormal franchise, produced by Jason Blum, Oren Peli and Steven Schneider, as well as Paramount’s marketing acumen.
+It’s rare for a a threequel to score bigger numbers than the two preceeding pics, and is a testament to the originality of the Paranormal franchise, produced by Jason Blum, Oren Peli and Steven Schneider, as well as Paramount’s marketing acumen.
 And with no Saw installment this year, Paranormal 3 won’t have any competition over Halloween weekend.

 Paranormal 3, a prequel, looks to score the best domestic opening since Fox’s Rise of the Planet of the Apes in early August.
 That pic earned $54.5 million in its first weekend.

-Friday’s $25 million estimate for Paranormal 3 includes $8 million in midnight shows, which were 30% higher than the $6.3 million grossed by Paranormal 2.
+Friday’s $26.2 million estimate for Paranormal 3 includes $8 million in midnight shows, which were 30 percent higher than the $6.3 million grossed by Paranormal 2.

 The weekend’s two other new wide entries got off to a soft start on Friday, as expected, despite both receiving a B CinemaScore.

 Paul W.S.
-Anderson’s $90 million The Three Musketeers, distributed by Summit Entertainment domestically and produced by Germany’s Constantin Films, may not reach $3.5 million on Friday for a $10 million or so weekend opening (it was in a close race Friday with Paramount’s Footloose ($3.5 million) and DreamWorks’ Real Steel ($3.2 million).
+Anderson’s $90 million The Three Musketeers, distributed by Summit Entertainment domestically and produced by Germany’s Constantin Films, grossed an estimated $2.9 on Friday for a soft $8.9 milli weekend estimate.
+The big-budget action adventure placed No. 4 on Friday, behind Paramount’s Footloose ($3.5 million) and DreamWorks’ Real Steel ($3.2 million).

 Johnny English Reborn is a runaway hit internationally, and is poised to jump the $100 million mark this weekend, despite the tepid U.S. launch.
 It’s opened No. 1 in almost all of the 43 foreign markets where it’s been released and goes out in six additional territories this weekend, including France.